wp-plugins/local-market-explorer/readme.txt

 The module is loaded / activated when the URL in your browser location bar matches the format of &lt;http://www.yourblog.com/local/_city_/_state_&gt;.
 In other words, to load the module for Seattle, you'll want to point your browser to / link to &lt;http://www.yourblog.com/local/seattle/wa&gt;.
 See the "Description" tab for more info.

-The Market Activity module is not getting populated with recent sales data - why?

-The module is driven by a private API call that needs permissions to be granted to a specific Zillow API key.
-To request access to this API, simply fill out the API upgrade form located [here](http://www.zillow.com/webservice/APIUpgradeRequest.htm) and select "Local Market Explorer Wordpress Plugin" in the API request type field.
-Once the request is processed, your market activity module should populate automatically with recent sales data.

 = Can I specify a ZIP or a neighborhood instead of a city? =